 The traumatic aftermath of sexual assault on victims has become a focus of social and legal policy, scholarly inquiry, and mental health interventions.
 Although there is evidence of effective treatments for addressing traumatic stress in victims of many types of trauma, treatments specific to victims of sexual assault have not been systematically tested.
 This review examines the effectiveness of psychotherapeutic interventions in reducing symptoms of distress and trauma for victims of sexual assault and rape.
 Further well-designed controlled studies that differentiate victims of sexual assault and rape from other traumatic events are needed.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Conflict, Disability, Extreme violence, Health, Mental health, Non-communicable diseases (all), Population displacement, Protection, Sexual and reproductive health
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Conflict, Disability, Extreme violence/Accidents, Health, Mental health, Non-communicable diseases (all), Population displacement, Protection, Sexual and reproductive health